paulthedev/RoverControl/README.md

 # RoverControl

 Project converts an RC car with rear wheel drive and front wheel steering to a Bluetooth enabled one.
+App is Xamarin based, uses BLE GATT profile to connect to the rover.

 <h3>Parts list:</h3>
 <ul>